TritonDataCenter/rfd/rfd/0010/README.md

  * how do we find the manta login for the owner_uuid of the VM?
 Mahi?

-One option would be to have a new agent that runs in the GZ of all nodes and periodically looks at /zones/*/logs/ for non-empty files, rotates them to .0 and then consumes the .0 while sending to Manta.
+One option would be to have a new agent that runs in the GZ of all nodes and periodically looks at /zones/*/logs/ for non-empty files, rotates them and then consumes the file while sending to Manta.
 Since this would be running in the GZ though, it would need to proxy through another zone (perhaps sdc zone) in order to talk to Manta.
 It would also need to find the owner_uuid's Manta login so that it knows the path to write the log.

 Another option might be to have logadm rotate /zones/*/logs/stdio.log on some frequency and have another separate tool (or maybe hermes?) which takes the